infoforcefeed/OlegDB/CONTRIBUTING.md

 ol_bucket *c, *v, *u, *zx;
 ````
 We're probably not going to accept that pull request.
+* No tabs, just spaces
+* All the above applies for the C code, for the Go frontend we use `gofmt` rules (default settings)

 Architecture Decisions
 ----------------------

 Communication is key.
 If you're making a rather big architecture decision,
 discuss it with others.
 A second pair of eyes often does wonders to reveal weird
 or bad ideas.
+If you don't feel like making an issue or want quick feedback on it, hit us on [IRC](https://olegdb.org/community.html#irc), we do most of our discussions in there.

 Code Review
 -----------

 All code should be code-reviewed by at least one other person before being
 merged into master.
 Master is considered stable and should always pass tests.
-Ping @qpfiffer for quick commentary.
+Ping [@qpfiffer](github.com/qpfiffer) for quick commentary.

 Documentation
 -------------